 Swedish Christmas Treats

-Pepparkakor - regular ginger snaps.
+Pepparkakor - regular ginger snaps; strongly addictive and a classic.
 White gingersnaps.
 Ice chocolate.
 Knäck.
 Not without my wiener nougat!
 Saffron pears.

 -